-Our firm represents parents in custody actions in the State of Maryland.
-It can be less complicated when the parties are more or less in agreement or more complicated when the parents are not in agreement.
-We make every effort to make matters less complicated substantively and procedurally for our clients so that they can focus on other family matters that may also need their attention.
+Our firm represents parents in custody actions in the State of Maryland, offering guidance from an area child custody & support lawyer who understands the emotional and practical challenges involved.
+It can be less complicated when the parties are more or less in agreement, or far more complicated when the parents are not.
+We make every effort to simplify matters substantively and procedurally for our clients so they can focus on other family concerns that may also require their attention.

 • Current primary caregiver